PMP® Certification: Everything You Need to Know

 If you're ready to go, you can get started on your path to PMP® certification today by reserving a place on our next Dublin dates.

-Our 4-day PMP® exam preparation course runs throughout the year in Dublin, with limited spots available on each date.
-Click Reserve My Place below to snap up a spot on the next course date.
+Our 5-day PMP® exam preparation course runs throughout the year as live virtual training, with limited spots available on each date.

 Any Other Questions?